Salish Sea human foot discoveries

-Since August 20, 2007, at least 20 detached human feet have been found on the coasts of the Salish Sea in British Columbia, Canada, and Washington, US.
+Since August 20, 2007, at least 20 detached human feet have been found on the coasts of the Salish Sea in British Columbia, Canada, and Washington, United States of America.
 The first discovery, on August 20, 2007, was on Jedediah Island in British Columbia.
-Feet have been discovered on the coasts of islands in British Columbia, and in the US cities of Tacoma and Seattle.
+Feet have been discovered on the coasts of islands in British Columbia and in the U.S. cities of Tacoma and Seattle.

-In Canada, the B.C.
-Coroners Service said in December 2017 that foul play had been ruled out by authorities in all investigations and that the feet came from people who died either in accidents or by suicide, and the feet detached during the normal decomposition process.
+In Canada, the British Columbia Coroners Service said in December 2017 that foul play had been ruled out by authorities in all previous cases.
 The feet were usually found in sneakers, which the coroner thought were responsible for both keeping the feet buoyant enough to eventually wash ashore, and for giving the feet enough protection from decomposition to be found relatively intact.

-Prior to the recent seeming rush of feet washing ashore, there have been earlier instances going back more than a century, such as a leg in a boot that was found on a Vancouver beach in 1887.
-The most recent discovery was on January 1, 2019, when people on Jetty Island in Everett, Washington called police to report a boot with a human foot inside, which the coroner was able to match to Antonio Neill, who was missing since December 12, 2016.
+Prior to the recent rush of feet washing ashore, there have been earlier instances going back more than a century, such as a leg in a boot that was found on a Vancouver beach in 1887.